How to Improve WiFi Signal at Home: Simple Fixes That Work

-A weak WiFi signal can be frustrating, especially when it affects everyday tasks like streaming, video calls, or general browsing.
+A weak WiFi signal can be frustrating.
 Slow speeds, buffering, and dropped connections are often caused by poor signal strength rather than your internet plan itself.

 In many homes, WiFi issues are not caused by the provider but by factors inside the property.
 Router placement, building materials, interference from other devices, and even the size and layout of your home can all impact performance.